-On the World Day Against Child Labor, countries across the globe are standing up for the rights and well-being of young people.
-While the United States has taken steps to protect the health and safety of young people working in a host of industries, children working on farms are still excluded from these protections and are especially vulnerable to exploitation and trafficking.
+On the World Day Against Child Labor, countries across the globe stand up for the rights and well-being of young people.
+While the United States has taken steps to protect the health and safety of young people working in a host of industries, children working on farms are still excluded from these protections and are especially vulnerable to exploitation and human trafficking.

 As the nation’s largest network of human trafficking service providers, we know that prevention, through basic labor standards and protections, is essential to the fight against trafficking.
 The first step to combating child exploitation is making sure that vulnerable workers are protected against long hours and hazardous working conditions.

 This year Congress will debate trafficking and its causes, discussing how to best serve victims and fight human trafficking.
 If we are serious about our desire to combat exploitation and trafficking, we must look at the root causes.
 Congress must enact legislation that will protect young people in all forms of labor and prevent further child labor abuses on US farms.
 We commend Rep. Roybal-Allard, who has been a champion of this issue for 16 dedicated years, on her commitment to protecting young people in farm labor, and hope Congress will follow suit in protecting the most vulnerable.